 History of WWS

 The Washington Waldorf School (WWS) was founded as a grade school in 1969 in Washington, DC, by a dedicated group of people deeply committed to Waldorf education, including a professor at the University of Maryland, Clopper Almon, as well as dedicated professionals, Gene and Esther Smith and Roberta van Schilfgaarde.
-They were able to engage an experienced class teacher to come from England, Karl Hoffman, who had begun his teaching in Austria.
+They were able to engage an experienced class teacher to come from England, Carl Hoffman, who had begun his teaching in Austria.
 First opening its doors in a church basement in Northwest DC with eleven families within two years they moved to Hearst Hall on the National Cathedral grounds and expanded to pre-K through 8th grade.
 Mr. Hoffman led the school through its infancy, mentoring new teachers.
 In the pioneering years, class teachers taught additional subjects such as handwork, woodwork, and art.
 Over many years, subject teachers specially trained in their fields have been added to the elementary grades.

 Plans to develop a high school motivated the move in the fall of 1982 to the current six-acre site on Sangamore Road.
 Our high school was added in 1984, beginning with two full-time teachers, one science/math teacher and one history/humanities teacher.
 Over the years the program has evolved to include a full program of academics.
 The first class graduated in 1988.
 Over the past several years we have had the pleasure of welcoming alumni back to our school as parents of children enrolling at WWS.